Contact details

 Pte.
 John Edward Atkinson (see 26th February), who had been away from the Battalion for a month for treatment to a corneal ulcer, re-joined from 23rd Infantry Base Depot at Etaples.

 Ptes.
-Charles Davey (see 5th January), George Illingworth (see below) and Sam Sunderland (see below) reported for duty with the Battalion having been posted from 3DWR.
+Charles Davey (see 5th January), George Illingworth (see below), Charles Lockton (see below) and Sam Sunderland (see below) reported for duty with the Battalion having been posted from England.
 Pte.
 Davey had been in England since October 1915.
 George Illingworth was a 21 year-old cleaner from Liversedge and had originally served with 8DWR, going to Gallipoli in July 1915.
 He had been invalided back to England in October 1915, suffering from enteric fever.
+Charles Lockton was a 26 year-old textile worker, originally from Salford, but had been living in Bradford; he was married, with two children.
+He had enlisted in August 1914 and had been served at Gallipoli with 8DWR.
+He had suffered a wound to his left hand in August 1915 and had been evacuated to England in October.
+He had been treated at 2nd Western General Hospital in Manchester before being posted to 11DWR in November.
 Sam Sunderland was posted to active service for the first time; he was a 34 year-old ‘hawker’ from Bradford.

 A week after arriving at 17th Infantry Base Depot at Etaples en route to joining 9DWR, Pte.
 James Leonard Bloomer (see 3rd March) found himself on a serious charge.
 He was reported as, “Being in Etaples and having a false pass; stating a falsehood to the Military Police; and breaking away from the Military Police”; he was sentenced to 14 days’ Field Punishment no.2.